Flooding and drainage

 What action can I take?

-- If you do live in a flood area, keep some plywood, sandbags or metal sheeting in the house to cover doors, windows and airbricks.
+- If you live in a known flood risk area, keep some plywood, sandbags or metal sheeting in the house to cover doors, windows and airbricks.

 - Know where to turn off your gas, electricity and water supplies at the mains and to keep a list of useful numbers to hand, including the numbers for Floodline, the council, emergency services and your insurance company.

-- Ensure that sentimental items, such as family photo albums that cannot be replaced and important personal documents, like passports, birth and wedding certificates are kept upstairs away from floodwater.
+- Ensure that sentimental items that cannot be replaced, and important personal documents, like passports, birth and wedding certificates, are kept upstairs away from floodwater.

 If you find yourself in an emergency, don’t forget to Go in, stay in, tune in for regular advice and updates on the situation on local radio and media websites.